renu26122005/movie-data-analysis/README.md

-🎬 Movie Data Analysis
+🎬 Movie Data Analysis:
 A Python project exploring the IMDB Movie Dataset to uncover insights into genres, ratings, revenues, and the impact of directors and actors.

-📊 Highlights
+📊 Highlights:
 Top genres and ratings

 Successful directors & actors